isomerpages/ogp-sync/_for-employees/Submitting ART result.md

 ![](/images/ART%20result2.svg)

 Your name, NRIC / FIN & mobile number will be automatically added to the self-swab submission form.
-Select the **Result**, and tap on **Submit**.
+Select whether your result was **Negative** or **Positive**, then tap **Submit**.
 If necessary, you may also change the date and time of submission.

 You’re done!
-You will return back to the Sync dashboard automatically.
+You will be taken back to the Sync homepage automatically.

-The submitted data will be sent to organisations you have consented to share your data with, and **stored on the MOH database**.
-Sync does not store your health data on our system.
+Your submission will be sent to organisations you have consented to share your data with, and stored in MOH's database. **Sync does not store your health data.**